Bat Creek Stone: Initial excavation

 Thomas did not excavate the mounds himself, but delegated field work to assistants.
 John Emmert excavated Bat Creek Mound 3, doing so "alone and in isolation".
 According to Emmert, the site consisted of one large mound (Mound 1) on the east bank of the creek and two smaller mounds (Mound 2 and Mound 3) on the west bank.
 Mound 1 had a diameter of 108 ft and a height of 8 ft, and it was located on the first terrace above the river.
 Today, this mound is submerged by a reservoir.
 Mound 2 had a diameter of 44 ft and height of 10 ft, and Mound 3 had a diameter of 28 ft and height of 5 ft.
 Both Mound 2 and 3 were located higher than Mound 1.
 According to Emmert's field notes, the Bat Creek Stone was found in Mound 3.

 In Mound 3 Emmert reported finding "two copper bracelets, an engraved stone, a small drilled fossil, a copper bead, a bone implement, and some small pieces of polished wood soft and colored green by contact with the copper bracelet".
-Additionally, his excavation revealed nine skeletons, seven of which were laid out in a row with their heads facing north, and two more skeletons laid out nearby, one with its head facing north and the other with its head facing south.
+His excavation also revealed nine skeletons, seven of which were laid out in a row with their heads facing north, and two more laid out nearby, one with its head facing north and the other with its head facing south.
 He reported that the Bat Creek Stone was found under the skull of the south-facing skeleton.
 The two bracelets found in the Mound were initially identified by both Emmert and Thomas as "copper", but a 1970 Smithsonian analysis concluded the bracelets were in fact heavily leaded yellow brass.